jlukito/computational-comm-rg-guide/starting-here/README.md

 * If your research group is academic, would it be open to members from other universities?

 ## Determine how regularly you are meeting
 Your meetings should be regularly, but how frequently they occur is mostly up to you and your members.
-Keep in mind that people are busy and may not have the time to accomodate multiple weekly in-person meetings.
+Keep in mind that people are busy and may not have the time to accommodate multiple weekly in-person meetings.
 Sometimes, a meeting every other week, or even once a month, is enough.

 You will likely modify how often you meet based on your membership.
-For example, you may begin meeting once a month, but find that your members want to meet more frequenty.
+For example, you may begin meeting once a month, but find that your members want to meet more frequently.
 Keep in mind that your organizational strategy should change as your research group develops.